 Information and Records Management Plan Sections Explained

 A Context section should provide background on what current records practices look like and an overview of any previous gap analysis.
-It should be representative of the records program history (or lack thereof).
+It should be representative of the information records management program history (or lack thereof).
 The section should also identify the drivers behind why the program isn’t just a ‘nice to have.’
-That can include regulatory requirements or pointers to trouble points from the organization’s history that would be corrected by having a program in place.
+That can include regulatory requirements or pointers to trouble points from the organization’s history that would be corrected by having an information records management program in place.

-The plan should also outline the Challenges you expect the program to face and how you’re going to address those challenges.
+The information records management plan should also outline the Challenges you expect the program to face and how you’re going to address those challenges.
 Be realistic in your goals.
-For example, if the challenge is the integration of software [with an Electronic Document and Records Management software], discuss the goal of identifying all electronic record storage systems, integrate those systems with the electronic RIM software, and create alternative solutions for applying record retention periods when integration is not possible.
+For example, if the challenge is the integration of software [with an Electronic Document and Records Management software], discuss the goal of identifying all electronic information and record storage systems, integrate those systems with the electronic RIM software, and create alternative solutions for applying record retention periods when integration is not possible.

 Reviewing Program Execution will set out expectations for what services and products you intend to provide and how those are going to be provided.
 Depending on your organizational needs, you may want to offer services such as a Records Management Helpdesk and consultative and support offering), and an Information Access and Protection advisory service.
 Clearly define what the service will include.
 Don’t forget the products – offer the Records Governance Research and Development (this is policy, procedure, guideline, and standards development).